 Dominic is an accredited pharmacist and local business owner.
-He has deep professional and personal roots in the local community having worked in the Pinewood pharmacy (now Priceline) for twenty-four years.
+He has deep professional and personal roots in the local community having worked in the Pinewood Pharmacy (now Priceline) for 24 years.
 He has been a partner in the business for 17 years.
-Together with John Sgroi, Dominic joined the Board when PCFSL opened and was part of the original group that had a material impact on the bank's establishment and success.
+Together with John Sgroi, Dominic joined the Board when PCFSL opened and was part of the original group that had a material impact on the Pinewood Community Bank® Branch's establishment and success.